 Worried about costs?

-If you are delaying the appointment of a Solicitor because you are keeping check on your purchase costs then maybe you should consider taking out Exchange Insurance.
+If you are delaying the appointment of a Lawyer because you are keeping check on your purchase costs then maybe you should consider taking out Exchange Insurance.
 An insurance policy that covers your costs up to exchange should your transaction fail through no fault of your own.
 Many first Time Buyers and investors do tick the Exchange insurance option that is on the first page of the Homebuyer calculator.

 After reading this you may have come to the conclusion that you should appoint a Solicitor when you are confident that you do want to move.
 Do it when you can make an informed choice in your own time.
 Return your Client care paperwork promptly.